 This position develops, recommends, and implements and maintains an operational management strategy for the Library’s electronic resources.
 The Electronic Resources Management Librarian monitors and manages the entire complex life cycles of e-serials, e-books, databases, and streaming video, and applies best practices for discoverability and accessibility of Library resources to improve electronic resource access, usability and accessibility.
 The position works collaboratively with Library faculty and staff, vendors, and campus IT Services to ensure seamless, and uninterrupted access to, and discovery of, the Library’s electronic resources.

 Minimum Degree Requirements:

-- 3-5 years of professional library experience in electronic resource management, including experience working with vendors and publishers, negotiating licenses, and experience with other ER related applications such as link resolvers (esp.
-SFX) and proxy server configuration (esp.
-EZproxy) at time of application.
+- 1-2 years of professional library experience in electronic resource management, including experience working with vendors and publishers, negotiating licenses, and experience with other ER-related applications.

-- At least two years' experience with Alma, Primo Central Discovery Index, and Primo/Primo VE.
+- Minimum of 1-2 two years’ experience with Alma, Primo Central Discovery Index, and Primo/Primo VE.

 - Demonstrated understanding of relevant standards and practices, such as OpenURL, COUNTER, SUSHI, EDI, and KBART.

 - Working knowledge of Oracle, or other relational database management system, and SQL, or other comparable programming language.